hmig/hmigme/src/pages/testing.md

 layout: layouts/two-column.njk
 title: Senior Accessibility Program Manager
 permalink: /resume.html
-intro: Over the past year and a half, I have pivoted in my career from engineering to accessibility program management.
-Blackhawk Network made me their first dedicated employee working on web accessibility.
+intro: Two and a half years ago, I pivoted in my career from engineering to accessibility program management.
+Blackhawk Network created their first dedicated web accessibility role for me.
 Within the first year, I developed a comprehensive accessibility plan that is being applied globally.
 aside: '<h2 id="heading-education">Education</h2><h4>Duquesne
   University</h4><p>Master’s Degree in Media Arts and Technology.
 Graduated with a 4.0 GPA.</p><h4>The Art Institute of Pittsburgh</h4><p>Bachelor’s Degree in